As I mentioned, you will be seeing a couple of non-recipe posts this month and here is the first one.

+Yes, I am going to talk about it.
 I am not an architect nor a historian nor a botanical scientist but just a foodie.
-That said I am not reviewing this book.
-I am just sharing the interesting facts from the book about our food.
+That said, I am not reviewing this book.
+I am just sharing exciting facts from the book about our food.

-The book is all about our ancestors, Mohenjo-Daro, Harappan culture, native grains, fruits and vegetables of India and how the invasion over India affected our food culture.
+The book is all about our ancestors, Mohenjo-Daro, Harappan culture, native grains, fruits, and vegetables of India and how the invasion over India affected our food culture.

 “In the famous manual of statecraft written in 300BC, the Arthasastra of Kautilya, a balanced meal of a gentleman is described.
 This consists of rice 500g, dhal: 125g, oil: 56g and salt 5g respectively.
 This balanced diet mentioned so long ago is the same in essentials as the so-called recommended balanced diet which the Indian Council of Medical Research laid down in 1987!.”

-I really liked all the chapters where author explains food and culture through other’s eyes.
-India had lot of Greeks, Chinese visitors and then the Mughals who invaded.
-From the beginning rice was the principal crop of the country.
+I really liked all the chapters where the author explains food and culture through other’s eyes.
+India had a lot of Greeks, Chinese visitors and then the Mughals who invaded.
+From the beginning, rice was the principal crop of the country.
 Mughals contributed new foods like biriyanis, shullas, kababs, pulaos.
-Author explains how each and every region in India prepared their food and what all fruits, vegetables and spices they used.
+The author explains how every region in India prepared their food and what all fruits, vegetables, and spices they used.

 This book was very informative and really a good read.